DianaLeo/Sushi_Chef_K/README.md

  - **The responsive design has been made for PC, ipad, and mobile phones.**

+ - PC end has some beautiful user interactions

  - Tech stack: HTML, SASS, and Javascript

  - Currently, it contains static pages.
 No database involved.
 In the future, reservation and order system will be added hopefully.